-Expenses increased about \$3.2 million from the prior year, while net costs of services decreased about \$2.2 million from the prior year.
-The increase in expenses is primarily due to the increase in benefit costs and the opening of a new elementary school.
-The decrease in the net cost of services is primarily due to the increase in state funding resulting from growth in the student population.
-Also, Capital Grants and Contributions Revenue increased approximately \$2.1 million due to an increase in state capital outlay funding for capital projects.
+Expenses increased about \$13.0 million from the prior year, while net costs of services increased about \$8.9 million from the prior year.
+The increase in expenses is primarily due to the increase in salary and benefit costs and pension expense.
+The increase in the net cost of services is primarily due to the increase in salary and benefits costs and pension expense.